The new kid on the block

 The goals continue

-Despite suffering injuries through the 2021/22 season, Jamie Vardy remains Leicester City's top Premier League goalscorer, with 14 (16 in all competitions).
-He's taken his all league tally over 150 goals for the Club and is City's third all-time top goalscorer with 163.
+Despite suffering injuries through the 2021/22 season, Jamie Vardy netted Premier League goals 15 (17 in all competitions).
+He's taken his all league tally over 150 goals for the Club and is City's third all-time top goalscorer with 164.